• Skip to main content

 Pray.
 Often the obsession doesn't get lifted or returns because we forget that our Higher Power is in charge and not us.
 Asking for help from a power greater than ourselves is sometimes the only solution to a problem we are so powerless over.

 Have a Plan of Action.
-Planning out your day when you are in early recovery is a big help for many successful recovering addicts.
+Planning when you are in early recovery can help you survive the day without alcohol..
 Boredom or down time can often be a trigger, giving us too much slack and freedom to pick and choose when often our best thinking is still to use or drink.
 Planning out your day the night before or in the morning allows us to stay focused and committed to being a productive member of society.

 Staying Accountable.
 There are many ways to do this; checking in daily with a friend in recovery or a sponsor, taking commitments at meetings, or sharing and getting current with trusted friends or in a fellowship.
 Doing this allows you to connect with people and gives others the ability to get to know you and to follow up with you.